 Tyler Mills is a multi-genre writer who was born in Chicago, grew up in upstate New York, and now lives in Santa Fe, New Mexico.
 She is the author of two award-winning collections of poetry, Hawk Parable, selected by Oliver de la Paz for the 2017 Akron Poetry Prize (forthcoming in 2019), and Tongue Lyre, selected by Lee Ann Roripaugh for the 2011 Crab Orchard Series in Poetry First Book Award (Southern Illinois University Press, 2013), as well as the forthcoming chapbook, The City Scattered, selected by Cole Swensen for the 2019 Snowbound Chapbook Award (forthcoming, Tupelo Press).
-She is writing a collection of essays and visual works titled Afterimage, which has recently appeared in The Rumpus and Poetry, as well as a poetry manuscript-in-progress currently titled Children of the Flood.
-She has also written a collaborative poetry chapbook with Kendra DeColo titled Poem with a Million-Dollar Budget, which was a finalist for the Two Sylvias Chapbook Prize; and she has written a chapbook of poems that explores women and wage labor in Weimar Berlin currently titled Seen from Above, which was a finalist for the 2017 Diode Chapbook Contest.
+She is writing a collection of essays titled Afterimage, selections of which have recently appeared in AGNI, The Rumpus and Poetry, as well as a poetry manuscript-in-progress titled Children of the Flood.
+She has written a collaborative poetry chapbook with Kendra DeColo titled Poem with a Million-Dollar Budget, which was a finalist for the 2017 Two Sylvias Chapbook Prize; and she has written a chapbook of poems that explores women and wage labor in Weimar Berlin currently titled Seen from Above, which was a finalist for the 2017 Diode Chapbook Contest.

 She holds degrees from Bucknell University (BA), the University of Maryland (MFA), and the University of Illinois-Chicago (PhD).
 Her creative dissertation was awarded the UIC Graduate College Outstanding Thesis Award (Arts and Humanities).

 Her poems have appeared widely, including The New Yorker, The Guardian,